 Pain is usually at the very top of your shoulder.

 Your health care provider may have you hold onto a weight while he or she examines you to see if your collarbone sticks out.
 An x-ray of your shoulder may help diagnose a shoulder separation.

 Most people recover from this injury without surgery in 2 to 12 weeks.
 You will be treated with ice, medicines, a sling, and then exercises as you heal more.

 Your recovery may be slower if you have:

 You may need surgery right away if you have the following symptoms:

-On the first day of your injury, apply the ice every 10 - 15 minutes, for 20 minutes each time.
-After the first day, ice the area every 3 - 4 hours for 20 minutes each time.
+Ice the area every 3 to 4 hours for 20 minutes each time.
 Do this for 2 days or longer.

 For pain, you can take a type of medicine called NSAIDs.
 You do not need a prescription for these.

 You may be given a shoulder sling to use for a few weeks.

 If you continue to have pain, your health care provider will probably ask you to come back in about 1 week to decide if you need to: